fbpx

 Water bottle: Single use plastic bottles are terrible for the environment so I recommend you bring your own reusable bottle as part of our efforts towards zero-waste and responsible travel.
 Tap water in Iceland is not only safe to drink but also amazingly tasty and fresh, the best you will ever drink.
 Replenish it on any tap.

 Sunscreen: Always important to have some in case the sun is shinning to put on your face.
+Applying sunscreen helps protect the skin from sunburn, premature aging, and reduces the risk of skin cancer, ensuring safe enjoyment of outdoor activities.
 I like and use Japanese Biore SPF 50++++ because you can wear it under makeup and it is non-sticky and silky smooth.

 Biodegradable tissue and wet wipes: It’s a good idea to have a small packet of biodegradable wet towels handy to wash after using the public toilets.
 These ones are specifically designed for outdoorsy people.

 Lip balm: The sun, dryness and crazy winds of Iceland make it particularly tough for the skin and lips so you should bring a lip balm to stay moisturized.
 I find these are essential to not end up with completely ruined lips or even blisters.
-I like Neutrogena for their Nordic formula that tends to heal battered lips overnight and comes with SPF.
+This best selling Neutrogena has SPF 15, so your lips will never be dry again!

-Sleep mask: Although hotels have proper blinds, you will be sharing the room with another traveler who may be a late owl nad you will be battling long daylight hours with very early sunrises at 4-6am.
-Bring a sleep mask like this one to block the light.
+Sleep mask: Although hotels have proper blinds, you will be sharing the room with another traveler who may be a late owl and you will be battling long daylight hours with very early sunrises at 4-6am and the sun setting close to midnight.
+Nothing beats Manta Sleep mask to block the sound and light.
+I have been using mine for a year.
+For something simpler, bring a sleep mask like this one.

 Pajamas: As mentioned, you will most likely be sharing a room so don’t forget to pack your pajamas!
 Here’s a comfy choice from Amazon.